+We compare the performance of CMMI against other matrix completion algorithms on MEDLINE database of co-occurrences citations.
 The MEDLINE co-occurrences database \citep{medline1a} summarizes the MeSH Descriptors that occur together in MEDLINE citations from the MEDLINE/PubMed Baseline over a duration of several years.
-A standard approach for handling this type of data is to first transform the (normalized) co-occurrence counts into pointwise mutual information (PMI), an association measure widely used in natural language processing \citep{church1990word,lu2023knowledge}.
-More specifically, the PMI between two concepts $x$ and $y$ is defined as $\mathrm{PMI}(x,y)=\log\tfrac{\mathbb{P}(x,y)}{\mathbb{P}(x)\mathbb{P}(y)},$ where $\mathbb{P}(x)$ and $\mathbb{P}(y)$ are the (marginal) occurrence probability of $x$ and $y$, and $\mathbb{P}(x,y)$ is the (joint) co-occurrence probability of $x$ and $y$.
+A standard approach for handling this type of data is to first transform the (normalized) co-occurrence counts into pointwise mutual information (PMI), an association measure widely used in natural language processing More specifically, the PMI between two concepts $x$ and $y$ is defined as $\mathrm{PMI}(x,y)=\log\tfrac{\mathbb{P}(x,y)}{\mathbb{P}(x)\mathbb{P}(y)},$ where $\mathbb{P}(x)$ and $\mathbb{P}(y)$ are the (marginal) occurrence probability of $x$ and $y$, and $\mathbb{P}(x,y)$ is the (joint) co-occurrence probability of $x$ and $y$.